-We'd love to make the decision as easy as possible and so we've put together some information comparing Breeze with Fellowship One.
+We'd love to make the decision as easy as possible and so we've put together some information comparing Breeze church management software with Fellowship One church software.
 Below we've included topics ranging from features to customer support to price on how Fellowship One compares to Breeze.

-While this article contains our opinions and bias, we truly are convinced that we're able to serve small and mid-sized churches really well and we hope compiling and sharing this list is helpful as you evaluate both options.
+While this article contains our opinions and bias, we truly are convinced that we're able to serve churches really well and we hope compiling and sharing this list is helpful as you evaluate both options.

 Fellowship One, while powerful, has an interface that was really built for engineers rather than church workers.
 Setting up complex queries and options are required for generating simple reports.
 This often means that church staff simply don't use it or use it very minimally.

 In contrast we have a tremendous focus on simple, elegant, and intuitive designs.
 These allow users to quickly access the information they need without having to put together complex queries.
 For example, when looking for certain people, users can just tap on the criteria they'd like to search by and the results will automatically show up.